How To Set Default Date in Power Apps Date Picker?

 This is how to reset the Power Apps date picker control to the default date.

 In some cases, we may need to leave the Power Apps date picker control’s default value blank.
-That means, when the user opens an app, the date picker will appear blank and it will let the user select the date as per their requirement.
+That means when the user opens an app, the date picker will appear blank and let the user select the date according to their requirement.

 • On the Power Apps screen, add a date picker control.